Top Paid Remote Monitoring and Management Tools for MSP

 Here you will find a list of TOP market-leading RMM tools with a brief description.
 There are a lot of such tools on the market, but we have shortlisted the best to help you choose.
 We have chosen the companies, that provide stable and thoughtful solutions, well-known on the market.
-There are solutions for enterprise-level and small-mid range as well.
+There are remote monitoring and management tools for enterprise-level and small-mid range as well.
 You, for sure, can seek the hidden gem, but why, if there is a gem, lying right in front of you?

 Autotask Endpoint Management

 Autotask EM (AEM) is a SaaS management solution, so you do not need to set up your server infrastructure.
 AEM however, requires the installation of an agent on every device, of which you will be connecting to or from.
 You can download the agent on a remote system and manually start the silent installation, or you can use Active Directory GPO to do this work for you.
 An option of autonomous AEM installation, to deploy agents across LAN segments by using “push” functionality, if one of the devices already has the agent installed - you can just use it, as a starting point of massive deployment.

 AEM can start your scripts on remote devices, collect log files, do some patchwork, run PowerShell commands, etc. You will be able to chat with the user, but not directly delete remote applications, nor change user groups’ membership using GUI.
 All of these options, though, are fully covered when using CMD and PowerShell consoles.